Beach Report

 EPA water quality forecasts of Good, Fair and Poor are for primary contact recreation.
 Secondary contact with the water poses a reduced risk of illness as you are less likely to ingest the water.
 EPA long term water quality monitoring shows our microbial indicators only very rarely exceed secondary contact criteria.

-Forecast reason | Action/advice |
+Forecast | Forecast reason | Action/advice |

-Water may not be suitable for swimming.
-Check the Bureau of Meteorology (BOM) or Melbourne Water rain gauges near your beach, or BOM forecast to see when rain is due.
-Check for signs of pollution – drains flowing, murky water, bad smell, rubbish on water’s edge. |
+Fair | Reason 1: Low level rain or showers are forecast | Has it rained yet?
+Check the Bureau of Meteorology (BOM) or Melbourne Water rain gauges near your beach, or BOM forecast to see when rain is due. |

-Water quality alert | An event impacting water quality is occurring at the Beach.
-Water is not suitable for swimming.
-Check what the event is by clicking on pin on Beach Report map or go to water quality alert. |
+Fair | Reason 3: There may be a water quality alert for your beach | Check the forecast by clicking on pin on Beach Report map or go to water quality alert. |

 Lab analyses to determine enterococci levels take 24 hours.
 Results are reported to the community the day after samples were collected.
 If microbial water quality standards are not met and there hasn’t been any recent rain, EPA takes a second sample to investigate further.
 Water quality is expected to meet standards if there hasn’t not been rain and stormwater pollution.